JollyShmo/CSV_Import_Blender/README.md

 - Blender Compatibility: 2.93 or later
 - Category: Import-Export

 Please note that this addon creates a mesh with connected edges based on the imported points.
 It's important to review the results and refine the mesh as needed after import.
-Some unwanted edges might be generated, and further adjustments may be required for complex data.

-For more information, visit the [Blender Addon Documentation](https://www.blender.org/manual/scripting/introduction.html) and [RenderDoc](https://renderdoc.org/) websites.
+For more information, visit the [Blender Addon Documentation](https://www.blender.org/manual/scripting/introduction.html) and [RenderDoc](https://renderdoc.org/).